taiestudo/devops-test/README.md

 ## Part 7: CI/CD Pipeline Design

-**Objective**: Describe or implement a CI/CD pipeline for Bulletin
+**Objective**: Create and implement a CI/CD pipeline for Bulletin in GitHub Actions

 - Build Docker image on push
 - Push to container registry
-- Deploy to local Kubernetes using Helm with version update

 ---